go-gitea/gitea/docs/content/doc/administration/hardening.en-us.md

   ```

 - Create an [OAuth2 application]({{< relref "doc/development/oauth2-provider.en-us.md" >}}) for your CI/CD server.
-- Ensure that you have applied appropriate access control to your repos, i.e. they are set to "limited" or "private".
+- Ensure that you have applied appropriate access control to your repositories, i.e. they are set to "limited" or "private" access level.

 That will ensure that: